Skip to main content

 Segment

-A data object that encapsulates three properties:
+A data object that encapsulates these three properties:

 1. Amount